Scholarships for those completing the Wheaton Teacher Education Program

 One other scholarship of note is the Golden Apple Scholars Program for aspiring teachers, which is only open to freshman and sophomores who are willing to teaching in an Illinois school of need for 5 years after graduation.
 Recipients receive up to $23,000 in scholarship funds toward college tuition over four years at Wheaton.

 Scholarship Selection Process

-The criteria for each of these scholarships vary, but recipients must be accepted into WheTEP.
+The criteria for each of these scholarships vary, but recipients for the following scholarships must be accepted into WheTEP.
 Faculty members of the Department of Education, in consultation with the Office of Financial Aid, apply the criteria to the applicants.
 Applications are available through the Department of Education in January and February of each year and must be submitted by the first week of March.
-You may also download scholarship application (PDF).
+You may also download and complete the Scholarship Appl FORM 2017.

 The Helen McLendon Ewert Memorial Scholarship